 What is an executive summary?

-Although you want your executive summary to be engaging and comprehensive, it must still be quick and easy to read.
-These documents average one to four pages – ideally, under two pages – and should be less than 10% of your total business plan.
+While your executive summary should be engaging and comprehensive, it must also be quick and easy to read.
+These documents average one to four pages – ideally, under two pages – and should comprise less than 10% of your entire business plan.

-What should be included in an executive summary?
+What should you include in an executive summary?

-Although the specifics of your executive summary will vary, Marius Thauland, business strategist at Leiekontor, said that every executive summary should include a few key elements:
+While executive summary specifics will vary by company, Marius Thauland, business strategist at OMD EMEA, says all executive summaries should include a few critical elements:

 - Products and services

 - Marketing and sales strategies

 - Funding and budget allocation for the processes and operations